chocolatey-archive/chocolatey-webhooks/README.md

-Puppet WebHooks
+Chocolatey WebHooks
 ====

+WIP - Customizations of Puppet-WebHooks

 [![Build Status](https://travis-ci.org/puppetlabs/puppet-webhooks.png?branch=master)](https://travis-ci.org/puppetlabs/puppet-webhooks)

-puppet-webhooks acts as a relay from Github and other services to Jira and Trello, so that events on a Github project automatically create and update Jira issues or Trello cards.
+chocolatey-webhooks acts as a relay from Github and other services to Jira and Trello, so that events on a Github project automatically create and update Jira issues or Trello cards.